devsh0/ReactPlayer/README.md

 immediately:

 - One giant `index.css` that styles everything.
+- Doesn't show the name of the song that is currently playing.
 - Alignment of various components is inconsistent in some places.
 - The player stutters very noticeably on Android (Chrome, not Firefox).
 This may have to do with the fact that audio passes through a 10-node filter chain to finally reach the analyzer and the output node, but I'm not sure.